PhillipLam89/ajax-project/README.md

-# Live Cocktail Reciped App
+# Live Cocktail Recipe App
 A dynamic HTML, CSS, and JavaScript project that allows user to browse the world's most popular cocktails, their recipes, and historical background.

 ## Application Demo